clojurebridge-minneapolis/installfest/docs/track1/Page_4_Change_code.md

-# Chapter 4: Merges and Commits
+# Chapter 4: Changes and Commits

 In this section, we will alter the code.
 We will start with something small and fix the `README.md.`